 Meet Our Teaching Artists

-Willie Tabata is a master ceramicist with over 25 years of teaching experience.
+Willie Tabata - lead artist is a master ceramicist with over 25 years of teaching experience.
 He studied at Cal State Fullerton and Okinawa Prefectural Arts University.

 Young Shin Kim is a contemporary ceramist whose work reinterprets traditional Korean ceramic art.
 She received her M.F.A. in Ceramics from Cal State Fullerton; M.A. in Korean Art History from Hongik University, Korea; and B.A. in English Lit from Ewha Womans University, Korea.